 - Meaningful activities and opportunities for cognitive stimulation and enhancement

-Long Island Alzheimer's and Dementia Center proudly offers transportation services to its participants to and from the center.
-We're able to provide door-to-door services for families located in select areas of Nassau County.
-Designed for optimum accessibility, Long Island Alzheimer's and Dementia Center currently has two wheel-chair accessible vehicles.
-Our vehicles are driven by Long Island Alzheimer's and Dementia Center dementia-trained drivers, and are accompanied by program staff when needed.
+The Long Island Alzheimer’s and Dementia Center proudly offers transportation services to its participants to and from the center.
+We’re able to provide door-to-door services for families located in select areas of Nassau County.
+Designed for optimum accessibility, the LIAD Center currently has two wheel-chair accessible vehicles.
+Our vehicles are driven by dementia-trained drivers and are accompanied by program staff when needed.
 Our appropriately trained transportation staff allows us to ensure the highest level of safety for your loved one during their travels.

 How an Early Stage Program Can Prevent Other Complications?

-The benefits of an early stage Alzheimer’s program is widely understood by the families with loved ones suffering from the disease.
-Seniors in early stage Alzheimer’s disease regularly face challenges that require additional attention and care.
-In addition to preventing further onset of Alzheimer’s disease, Long Island Alzheimer's and Dementia Center’s early stage Alzheimer’s disease program can help prevent some of the other side effects, such as:
+The benefits of an early stage dementia program are widely understood by the families with loved ones suffering from the disease.
+Seniors in early stage memory loss regularly face challenges that require additional attention and care.
+In addition to preventing further onset of dementia, our early stage program can help prevent some other side effects, such as:

 - Isolation Prevention: By participating in our early stage Alzheimer’s program, your loved one is much less likely to isolate themselves and have problems with depression.

 - Mood Swings: One of the most common problems associated with your loved one losing their memory is mood swings.
 Our program helps create the supportive environments to help them cope.